websanco/liferay-learn/docs/dxp/7.x/en/getting-started/changing-your-sites-theme.md

 ## Change Your Site's Theme

-Configure the Pages for your Site to use the a deployed theme:
+Next, configure the Public Pages for your Site to use the deployed theme:

 1. Open your browser to `https://localhost:8080` and [login as an administrator](./introduction-to-the-admin-account.md).